hexagontruth/hexular/README.md

   - Re-scale and re-center model (R)
   - Toggle color mode (C) &mdash; Override the default color assignment on paint actions with specific state colors

 Holding `<Shift>` will temporarily select the move tool by default, or whatever tool is given in the `Board.config.shiftTool` parameter.
 Holding `<Alt>` temporarily displays the default (pointy) hex for each cell state &mdash; useful when using plugins or drawing settings that may temporarily occult the drawn model state. `<Escape>` toggles button and coordinate indicator visibility, or conversely closes any open modal.
 Scrolling a central mouse wheel or pinch zooming will scale the canvas.
+Ctrl+L will lock the board to prevent cursor-initiated painting, scrolling, or zooming &mdash; though "re-scale and re-center" command will still work (this can be useful to prevent accidental adjustment of the board during recording).
+Hitting Ctrl+L again will unlock it.

 Cell states are changed by clicking and dragging with a paint tool selected.
 By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
 Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
 Setting a specific state color can be effected by toggling the color mode button on the bottom right (C).